-We're often told to live our best life, but what exactly does that mean?
-It's so easy to get caught in the hustle and bustle of everyday living that we frequently forget to prioritize one of the simplest, most important aspects of being human – our happiness.
-Whether we refer to being happy as fulfillment, success (not just the monetary kind) or contentment, it’s crucial to find ways to indulge in little acts of joy regularly, and consciously observe where and when we feel our best.
-Feeling happy not only promotes a healthier lifestyle, but it also combats stress, strengthens our immune system, protects our heart and reduces pain.
+It's so easy to get caught up in the hustle and bustle of everyday living that we frequently forget to prioritize one of the simplest, most important aspects of being human – our happiness.
+World Health Day is tomorrow (April 7), and feeling happy not only promotes a healthier lifestyle, it also combats stress, strengthens our immune system, protects our heart and reduces pain.
 It may even increase life expectancy!
-While there are infinite ways to find enjoyment, we've narrowed it down to a few actions that help us brighten our days.
+Whether we define happiness as fulfillment, success (not just the monetary kind) or contentment, it’s crucial to find ways to indulge in little acts of joy regularly, consciously observing where and when we feel our best.
+While there are infinite ways to find enjoyment, we’re highlighting a few key actions that can infuse our lives with positivity and help us brighten our days.

 1. Break routine.